ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 The internal emitter default settings are as follows:

-- Rolling Window (Amount of concurrent requests)
+- Rolling Window (Number of concurrent requests)
   - POST: 10
   - GET: 30
-- Curl Buffer (Amount of times we need to hit the emitters buffer size)
+- Curl Buffer (Number of times we need to hit the emitters buffer size)
   - POST: 50
   - GET: 250